Mr-ekswai/A8Com/README.md

 ## Features list:

-* Small exe file size, Only 33kB.
+* Small exe file size.
 Portable, no installation needed.
 * Support high baudrate of USB to serial converter ICs, ex CH340、PL2303、FT232、cp2102.
 * Support dynamic plug and play with usb to serial ICs.
 * Display with HEX and ASCII mode.